There’s so much to learn about our pollinator heroes! Check out these bee movies and videos and watch with parents, kids, friends and neighbors!

-Honey bees pollinate more than 100 types of crops in the U.S., help maintain the diversity of plant life and ultimately, play a crucial role in our ecosystem — yet their population is dwindling.
+Humans benefit greatly from a healthy honey bee population.
 Because the future of food depends on healthy pollinators, it’s time for everyone — even the kids! — to make honey bees a priority.

-Q: Why Are Bees Important?
+Q: Why are bees Important?

 Honey bees are vital to our supply of healthy foods.
 Honey bees are pollinators, which means they travel from plant to plant to collect and deposit pollen – which makes it possible for many flowers, fruits and vegetables to reproduce.
 Bees also pollinate the clover and alfalfa that cows eat.
 In fact, one in every three bites of food you eat depends on pollination, either directly or indirectly.
 So, if these hardworking bees and other pollinators disappear, many of our favorite foods like apples, almonds, strawberries and tomatoes will be greatly affected.

 A: There has been a noticeable and steady decline in the bee population, which scientists and beekeepers believe may be caused by a combination of factors, including parasites, loss of habitat and increased exposure to pesticides and insecticides.
-Although the problem is complex, it’s not too late to help preserve pollinators (and secure the future of food).
+Although the problem is complex, it’s not too late to help preserve pollinators — and secure the future of food.

 Q. How Can We Engage Our Communities?